Give Local Event

 Parker Hospital Foundation

-How do you work with the arts or Parker Arts: Parker Adventist Hospital is a not-for-profit hospital and charter partner of the PACE Center.
+How do you work with the arts or Parker Arts: Parker Adventist Hospital is a charter sponsor and supporter of Parker Arts.

 Our Mission at Rosie’s Ranch is to Provide a welcoming therapeutic environment where children, with and without special needs, are able to connect with an equine partner and each other under the guidance of trained and qualified staff to build self-confidence, literacy and language skills through educational and equine-assisted activities.

 The motto of Rotary International is Service Above Self, and the members of the Rotary Club of Parker direct their efforts to serving both the local community and international humanitarian efforts.
 We support a variety of local programs with both extensive volunteer hours and funding.
 The club, chartered in 1993, built the gazebo in O’Brien Park that has been a focus of community activities.